civl-verifier/civl-verifier.github.io/tutorial.md

 # Layered Concurrent Programs

+CIVL takes as input a *layered concurrent program*.
+A layered concurrent program represents a sequence of concurrent programs, from most concrete (e.g., a low-level implementation) to most abstract (e.g., a high-level specification).
-CIVL verifies a layered concurrent program by verifying each layer separately.
+CIVL verifies a layered concurrent program by verifying each layer and the connection between adjacent layers separately.

-We show an example to explain how a layered program represents a sequence of increasingly simpler concurrent programs.
+In this section we show a basic example to explain how a layered concurrent program represents a sequence of increasingly simpler concurrent programs.
 Understanding this foundational aspect of CIVL will make it easier to understand everything explained later.

+## A simple layered concurrent program

 ```
 var {:layer 0,2} x: int;